|Copyright © 2005– by|

 cramped position - the side which lacks space to develop or maneuver its forces is said to have a cramped position.
 A space deficit usually results from allowing the opponent to establish too many advanced pawns and/or outposts.
 "Cramped positions bear the germs of defeat." — Dr. Siegbert Tarrasch (1862-1934.) (see "space".)

-crippled pawn majority - is one where a numerical superiority of pawns on a wing is unable to create a passed pawn due to structural weakness such as doubled, backward or isolated pawns.
+crippled pawn majority - is one where a numerical superiority of pawns on a wing is unable to create a passed pawn due to structural weaknesses such as doubled, backward or isolated pawns.

 cross check - when a piece blocks a check and simultaneously creates a check on the opposing king, it is called a cross check.
-The blocking piece may itself also give check, or the movement of the blocking piece may discover a check from another piece.
+The blocking piece may itself also give check, or the movement of the blocking piece may "discover" (uncover) a check from another piece.

 Damiano's Mate - the checkmate